31 December 2006

 12 March 2006

-Flipper (starring Paul Hogan and Elijah Wood)
+Flipper with Paul Hogan and Elijah Wood

-'Flipper' is a delightful film for all the family, starring Elijah Wood before he became famous as 'Frodo' in the Lord of the Rings trilogy.
-In this film, Wood, aged 15 at the time, plays Sandy, a rather morose boy who has been sent for the summer to stay with his Uncle Porter (sensitively played by Paul Hogan).
+This film stars Elijah Wood before he became famous as 'Frodo' in the Lord of the Rings trilogy.
+In this film, Wood, aged 15 at the time, plays Sandy.
+He is a rather morose boy who has been sent for the summer to stay with his Uncle Porter (sensitively played by Paul Hogan).

 At first Sandy complains about everything and is determined not to have any fun at all.
 But then he sees Flipper, a friendly and very intelligent dolphin.
 A special relationship develops between the two of them, and Sandy's summer is transformed.